2015 Scottish Labour leadership election: Deputy Leadership

 The number of MSPs next to the Baker's and Rowley's names and the number of Councillors next to Matheson's name below includes the actual candidate too, as they can count as one of the MSPs/Councillors needed.

 Candidates must be MSPs, MPs, MEPs, or Councillors.
 A candidate needs 15% of the support of MSPs, MPs, and MEPs (7 MSPs, MPs, or MEPs) or 15% of the support of Councillors (60 Councillors), in order to be nominated.
-There is also a rather odd concept of "Supporting Nominations" from Constituency Labour Parties or Supporting Affiliates.
+There are also "Supporting Nominations" from Constituency Labour Parties or Supporting Affiliates.
 These are an indication of how widely spread throughout the party a candidate's support is.